BoyCook/HttpFileServerJS/README.md

 # Description
 A simple file based HTTP server in node.js.
 It will serve up content from the filesystem based upon the URL path provided and the content type in 'Accept' header.
+This is quite useful when creating stubs for testing, or just plain HTTP file serving.

 # How it works
 It's quite simple, exactly as you'd expect an HTTP server like apache or nginx to work.
 The service uses the URL path